seyederfan-hosseinihaji/Fertilizer-CropYield/README.md

-# Correlation between fertilizer consumption and wheat production - R lang
+# Fertilizer Use and Wheat Production Correlation in Agriculture - R lang

-## Here, I aimed to plot and analyze public agricultural data — such as Fertilizer Consumption (from [World Bank Open Data](https://data.worldbank.org/indicator/AG.CON.FERT.ZS)) and Wheat Production (from [FAO](https://www.fao.org/faostat/en/#data/QCL)) — to get a better understanding of both agriculture and R programming.
+Here, I aimed to plot and analyze public agricultural data — such as Fertilizer Consumption (from [World Bank Open Data](https://data.worldbank.org/indicator/AG.CON.FERT.ZS)) and Wheat Production (from [FAO](https://www.fao.org/faostat/en/#data/QCL)) — to better understand fertilizer use trends and their impact on crop production in Europe.

 First of all, it’s better to get familiar with the file structure in this project: